p513817/Custom_Coral_Teachable_Machine/ReadMe.md

-# Coral Teachable Machine With Double Camera
+# Coral Teachable Machine With Two Camera And Model
 Add some new features to Google Coral Teachable Machine Project

 Item | Description